Speed Up the Cold-Start Learning in Two-Sided Bandits with Many Arms: Low-Rank Bandit Algorithm

 \section{Low-Rank Bandit Algorithm}

+We will first give an overview of our two-phase Low-Rank Bandit (\textsf{LRB}) algorithm before describing it in details in Section \ref{subsec:description}.
+Then in Section \ref{SS. regret analysis}, we carefully incorporate a matrix element-wise error bound borrowed from the literature to guide our regret analysis.
+In Section \ref{sec:balance}, we further explain how the so-called ``filtering resolution" $h$ balances regrets from the two phases to achieve tightened bounds, with a discussion on how \textsf{LRB} can be effective under different horizon lengths.

-Intuitively, Low-Rank Bandit algorithm benefits from the low-rank reward structure because such structure allows the algorithm to have a decent understanding of all the arms of interest by only observing a few arms.
+Intuitively, our \textsf{LRB} takes advantage of the low-rank reward structure and yields a good estimation of all the arms of interest by only observing a few arms.
 Thus, we can speed up the cold-start given a relatively short horizon in the face of many arms.
-In a typical but unrealistic formulation of this problem, the set of arms is assumed to be ``small" relative to the time horizon $T$.
+As aforementioned, most prior literature operates under a typical but unrealistic formulation of this problem: the set of arms is assumed to be ``small" relative to the time horizon $T$.
 In particular, in standard asymptotic analysis of the MAB setting, the horizon $T$ scales to infinity while the number of arms remains constant.
 However, as discussed earlier, the number of arms could be large relative to the time horizon of interest in many practical situations.
-In such a short horizon, standard MAB algorithms will incur at least $\Omega(d_rd_c)$ regret.
-By taking advantage of the low-rank matrix structure of the arms, we can shrink the regret to $O(\mathfrak{r}(d_r+d_c))$.
+In such a short horizon, standard MAB algorithms will incur at least $\Omega(d_r d_c)$ regret in the initialization stage, by forced-sampling each arm once.
+Leveraging the low-rank matrix structure of the arms, our forced-sampling regret becomes $\tilde O(\rrank^2 (d_r+d_c)/h^2)$.
+By carefully selecting the filtering resolution $h$, we can show that the total regret upper bound can be strictly smaller than that of a standard non-contextual bandit for specified horizon lengths.